-Launched this week by Red Meat Industry Services (RMIS), the survey is a sector-wide engagement effort aimed at giving producers across the country a direct platform to voice their challenges, concerns, and opportunities.
+Launched on 21 August by Red Meat Industry Services (RMIS), the survey is a sector-wide engagement effort aimed at giving producers across the country a direct platform to voice their challenges, concerns, and opportunities.

 The results will inform future policy, funding priorities, and communication strategies, particularly on critical issues impacting role players across the red meat value chain, RMIS CEO Dewald Olivier said in a statement.